 Ordained by The Jewish Theological Seminary of America, Rabbi Hammerman also received a degree from its Davidson Graduate School of Jewish Education.
 Before joining Ansche Chesed, she was a student rabbi at Congregation Eitz Chaim in Monroe, NY, and Director of Student Placement at The Jewish Theological Seminary's rabbinical and cantorial schools.
 She has held positions at B’nai Jeshurun; the Forest Hills Jewish Center; St. Luke’s Hospital, where she served as a chaplain; and the Solomon Schechter School of Manhattan.

-Rabbi Hammerman lives on the Upper West Side with her husband, Rabbi Josh Rabin, and their children, Hannah and Shai.
+Rabbi Hammerman lives on the Upper West Side with her husband, Rabbi Josh Rabin, and their children, Hannah, Shai and Ella.

 Executive DirectorJHanft@anschechesed.org | 212.865.0600 x 209